Cultivating Community

 Thursdays, 4pm - 7pm

-Build Your Own Backyard Garden with a Free Raised Bed!
+Get Growing in Your Own Backyard with a Free Raised Bed!

 In partnership with Colorado State University Extension, C4 is excited to offer a limited number of free raised bed gardening kits to eligible Lake County residents.